mbuzdalov/orthant-search/README.md

 * A "buggy" version of non-dominated sorting that assigns increasing ranks to several identical solutions.
 * The additive binary epsilon-indicator (used mainly in assessing the performance of multiobjective optimization algorithms).
 * Initial fitness assignment for the IBEA algorithm (the version that uses the additive binary epsilon-indicator).
+* NEW: the R2 indicator, including the very recent version with an arbitrary power (typically equal to the dimension) applied to the addends.

 ## Acknowledgments